 For those who make the journey into the deep south, Birmingham offers an unparalleled exploration of the civil rights movement through the Civil Rights Institute, located across the street from the infamous site of one of America’s darkest days, the bombing of the 16th Street Baptist Church, in which four children were killed.
 In the same area is the Kelly Ingram Park, a beautiful park that memorializes the struggle of Birmingham’s African American population during the civil rights movement.

-Over the course of our three day, visit we were asked several times what brought us here, and to much surprise we responded that we traveled here specifically to explore what the city had to offer to travelers.
+Over the course of our three-day visit we were asked several times what brought us here, and too much surprise, we responded that we traveled here specifically to explore what the city offered to travelers.
 To travel off the beaten path, even in one’s own country can be an exhilarating and enlightening experience, especially to a destination we may have preconceived notions of.
 What better place to have an impactful trip than the Magic City.

 Where to Stay in Birmingham

 The Hassinger Daniels Mansion Bed and Breakfast, in the Five Points South neighborhood, is as central a location as you can get.
 The 1898 registered national historic mansion, now a bed-and-breakfast is welcoming from the moment you lay eyes on its large wrap-around front porch.
 The foyer and downstairs are filled with a unique southern charm, and the carvings that decorate much of the front sitting room, all from the carving school in the mansion's basement.
 Our room, Hera’s Loft on the third floor was a spacious en-suite with a small balcony overlooking the city.
 The bed-and-breakfast has 10 guest rooms spread out over three floors.